neilg63/spreadsheet_to_json/README.md

 - **0.1.10** Reviewed date-time parsing options for Excel and OpenDocument spreadsheets.
 Reorganised cell post-processors by detected data-type.
 - **0.2.0** Bumped `calamine` to 0.36.0.
 Switched `is-truthy`, `alphanumeric` and `simple-string-patterns` from local path dependencies to their published crates.io versions — `is-truthy` gained a `TruthyRuleSet` builder (`options()`/`true_options()`/`false_options()`, replacing the old `TruthyOption` vector plumbing).
 Fixed the CSV reader silently ignoring its own default row cap (`DEFAULT_MAX_ROWS`) when no explicit `.max_row_count()` was set — large uploads could load unbounded into memory.
 Fixed a panic in `Column::from_json` on a non-string `format` field.
 Assorted performance fixes: redundant `Column`/`Format` clones per cell, a fresh `Arc` allocated per CSV row instead of once per file, a double clone in `ResultSet::rows()`.
 Fixed a panic in `read_workbook_sheet_info` on an unreadable individual sheet.
 - **0.2.1** Bumped `is-truthy` to 0.1.2, fixing CSV cells like `"SKU001"` or a date starting `"01/..."` being silently coerced to the boolean `true`/`false` just because they contained an embedded `0` or `1`.
 Added `Column::source_key` (and `Column::from_source_key_with_format()`): a column override can now be matched by its natural, auto-detected key wherever that column actually is, instead of strictly by position — see `resolve_columns()`/`natural_column_keys()` in `headers.rs`.
 Overrides with no `source_key` still apply positionally, unchanged.
 Fixed `Format::Integer` on a CSV cell with a decimal value (e.g. `"58.2"`) silently producing `0` instead of the truncated integer.
+- **0.2.2** Fixed a per-column `Format::Date`/`Format::DateTime` override having no effect at all on real (non-string) datetime cells in xlsx/ods — only the row-wide `--date-only`-style default was ever consulted for `Data::DateTime`/`Data::DateTimeIso` cells, so casting a single datetime column to date-only silently did nothing; see `resolve_date_only()` in `reader.rs`.
+Fixed `is_not_header_row` misclassifying the header row as real data (leaking it into the output as a bogus extra row) whenever any column had a non-`Auto` `Format` — it used to compare the row's already-formatted values against the header text, and formatting the header row's own text (e.g. through a date or decimal parse) commonly turns it into `null` or something else that no longer matches; it now compares raw, un-coerced cell text instead.
+Both bugs affected the xlsx/ods path only, not CSV/TSV.
+- **0.2.3** Added `.xlsm` (macro-enabled Excel workbook) support. `.xlsm` uses the exact same OOXML container as `.xlsx` and `calamine` has always read both through its Xlsx reader, but this crate's own `Extension` enum only recognised the `.xlsx` extension, so `.xlsm` files were rejected before `calamine` ever got a chance to open them.